kimtth/awesome-azure-openai-llm/README.md

+## Intro

+This repository contains my research on open-source models similar to ChatGPT, as well as Langchain and prompt engineering libraries.
+It also includes related samples and research on Langchain, Vector Search (including feasibility checks on Elasticsearch, Azure Cognitive Search, Azure Cosmos DB), and more.

 # **Section 1** : Llama-index and Vector Storage (Search)

 This repository has been created for testing and feasibility checks using vector and language chains, specifically llama-index.
 These libraries are commonly used when implementing Prompt Engineering and consuming one's own data into LLM.